dcadc/SDCard_module_DIPSPI/README.en.md

 # SDCard_module_DIPSPI
-This is SDCard module board for SPI EEPROM socket (compatible for TaiwanDuino)
+This is a SDCard module board for SPI EEPROM socket (compatible with TaiwanDuino)
 which can replace the original 25AA512 EEPROM

 **Howto**